billforward/rb-demo/.github/ISSUE_TEMPLATE.md

 #### Cause

-Customers complaints that we don't support Y
+Customers query that we don't support Y

 #### Go-live date